paxdotdev/pax/lab-journal-ss.md

 If the entire expanded node tree has no repeat/conditionals, the canvas index of each node can be computed once and never changes.
-With repeat and conditionals however, indicies will need to be shifted arround to allow for arbitrary insertions of native/canvas layers between existing ones.
+With repeat and conditionals however, indices will need to be shifted around to allow for arbitrary insertions of native/canvas layers between existing ones.

 Some options: